Dentures – Dallas, TX

 - Any additional dental work you’ll need beforehand (such as gum disease therapy or tooth extractions)

-To make your dental care more affordable, our practice is in-network with many popular dental insurance PPO plans.
+To make your dental care more affordable, our dental office is in-network with many popular dental insurance PPO plans.
 We also offer low-interest third-party financing through CareCredit and Lending Club.
 Lastly, as an alternative to traditional insurance, we have an in-office membership plan that gives you discounts on most services as well as FREE preventive care in exchange for a low, flat yearly fee.

 Will Dentures Make Me Gag?